What is SUMO?

 Stanford Math Tournament

-This is a competition we write and run every winter for hundreds of local high-school students as well as a number of teams from across the country and even across the world.
+This is a competition we write and run every winter for hundreds of local high-school students from the Bay Area.

-Click here to subcribe to our mailing list.
+- Click here to subscribe to our mailing list.